Incorporating a radiative hydrodynamics scheme in the numerical-relativity code BAM: Fundamental Equations

 \subsubsection{Underlying Hypotheses of the Neutrino Leakage Scheme}

-The NLS is characterized by a number of hypotheses or assumptions outlined in, e.g., Ref.~\cite{Galeazzi:2013mia}.
-For completeness, we will also describe the most important aspects in the following.\\
+The NLS is characterized by a number of hypotheses or assumptions (outlined in, e.g., \cite{Galeazzi:2013mia}).
+For completeness, we will describe the most important aspects in \mbox{the following}:

-1.\ The only lepton species within the fluid are electrons and positrons. \\ 2.\ The considered neutrino flavors are electron neutrinos $\nu_e$, electron antineutrinos $\bar\nu_e$, and heavy leptons neutrinos/antineutrinos $\nu_{\mu, \tau},~\bar\nu_{\mu, \tau}$, collectively grouped as a single species $\nu_x$ with statistical weight~4.\\ 3.\ Neutrinos obey the ultra-relativistic Fermi-Dirac distribution in local $\beta$-equilibrium and have the same temperature as the matter.
-Hence, the relativistic chemical potentials (i.e., including rest-masses of protons, neutrons, and electrons) for electron-flavored neutrinos read
+\begin{enumerate}[leftmargin=*,labelsep=5mm] \item {For simplicity, we consider only} electrons and positrons {as representative leptons within the fluid}. \item The considered neutrino flavors are electron neutrinos $\nu_e$, electron antineutrinos $\bar\nu_e$, and heavy lepton neutrinos/antineutrinos $\nu_{\mu, \tau},~\bar\nu_{\mu, \tau}$, collectively grouped as a single species $\nu_x$ with statistical weight~4. \item Neutrinos obey the ultra-relativistic Fermi--Dirac distribution in local $\beta$-equilibrium and have the same temperature as the matter.
+Hence, the relativistic chemical potentials (i.e., including rest-masses of protons, neutrons, and electrons) for electron-flavored neutrinos read \end{enumerate}

+where, for simplicity, we assume $\mu_{\nu_x} = 0$, given that heavy lepton neutrinos rarely interact with matter. {This hypothesis is justified by the assumption that a possible non-equilibrium condition (induced, for instance, by a density oscillation) is rapidly driven to $\beta$-equilibrium on a timescale that is much smaller than the timestep adopted to numerically evolve the matter and spacetime quantities.
+However, it is important to point out that reestablishing $\beta$-equilibrium from a (short-lived) non-equilibrium state implies energy dissipation, which translates into damping of density oscillations by neutrinos bulk-viscosity~\cite{Alford:2019qtm, Alford:2019kdw}.}

+{In the context of BNS mergers, \cite{Most:2021zvc} suggests that imprints of this effect in the late inspiral GW are undetectable, while during merger and post-merger, the bulk-viscosity may represent a non-negligible contribution to the damping.
+It is reported in \cite{Alford:2020lla} that in typical post-merger conditions, such a bulk viscous damping would operate at density oscillation frequencies $\lesssim 10~{\rm kHz}$ on a timescale of a few ms in the densest portions of the remnant.
+Therefore, this effect could impact the post-merger evolution within a simulation timespan, in particular the properties of ejecta with $T \lesssim 5~{\rm MeV}$.
+Finally, we remark that in the simplified approach of this work, bulk-viscosity is neglected, and further investigations of this topic are reserved for future works.}